9 4 Divided By 2

 3. Multiply the numerators and denominators: Multiply the numerators together (9 x 1 = 9) and the denominators together (4 x 2 = 8).
 This gives us the fraction 9/8.

 4. Simplify (if possible): In this case, the fraction 9/8 is an improper fraction.
 We can convert it to a mixed number by dividing the numerator (9) by the denominator (8).
 9 divided by 8 is 1 with a remainder of 1.
-That's why, 9/8 can be written as 1 1/8.
+Which means, 9/8 can be written as 1 1/8.

 Method 2: Converting to Decimals